Get

 Surgery is almost always needed to re-flip the stomach.
 Often, the stomach is fastened to the inside of the abdominal wall during surgery to prevent bloat from occurring again.

 We don’t know exactly why bloat occurs.
 You’ll find many arguments for all sorts of different factors.
 However, studies haven’t actually confirmed any of these.
-For this reason, our recommendation is to learn the symptoms of bloat so that you can act if your dog develops it.
+For this reason, our recommendation is to learn the signs of bloat so you can act if your dog develops it.

 • Panting (and other signs of pain)